Intermediate Financial AccountingModule Details

 Course Description:

-After completion of the course students are expected to be able to:
+At the end of the course students will be expected to:

-10. Calculate the cost of plant assets at acquisition and prepare entries for the purchase, depreciation and disposal or trade-in of plant assets.
+(iv) Calculate the cost of plant assets at acquisition and prepare entries for the purchase, depreciation and disposal or trade-in of plant assets.

 Prerequisites: UU-Bsc-IND100-ZM, UU-FNT-103-ZM